Decline of the Dharma: Causes

 Buddhist sources contain numerous accounts of the reasons and causes for the degeneration of the Dharma.
 Some of these causes are caused by external forces, such as invasions and persecution by non-buddhists.
 Other accounts place the blame on Buddhists, who weaken the religion from within either due to having heretical views, or due to laxity in conduct and meditation, carelessness or other moral failings.

 A classic passage comes from the Saṃyutta Nikāya, which states:

-There are five dharmas of decline that are conducive to the corruption and disappearance of the True Dharma.
+There are five dhammas of decline that are conducive to the corruption and disappearance of the True Dhamma.
 Which five?
-It is when monks, nuns, laymen, and laywomen are irreverent and unruly toward the teacher (sat-thar, i.e., the Buddha), are irreverent and unruly toward the Dharma, are irreverent and unruly toward the sangha, are irreverent and unruly toward the training (sikkha), and are irreverent and unruly toward meditational absorption (samadhi).
+It is when monks, nuns, laymen and laywomen are irreverent and unruly toward the teacher (sat-thar, i.e., the Buddha), are irreverent and unruly toward the Dhamma, are irreverent and unruly toward the Sangha, are irreverent and unruly toward the training (sikkhas), and are irreverent and unruly toward meditational absorption (samadhi).

 Anguttara Nikaya 2.1.2.10 states:

 Bhikkhus, there are two main reasons for the destruction and disappearance of the Buddha Sāsana in future.
 The first is to use the incorrect and inappropriate words in those respective languages to deliver the teachings.
 The second is to use wrong meanings and incorrect clarifications.

 Other passages mention quarrels and sectarian divisions within the Sangha as a major element of Dharma decline, as well as the development of a false or "counterfeit" Dharma.

 Regarding actions of non-Buddhists, most sources mention foreign invaders and also the actions of powerful states as causes for the decline of the Dharma.
 As to the issue of state regulation, the Humane Kings Sutra mentions that state restrictions on monastic ordinations, stupa building and the crafting of images will lead to further decline.